Loongson: History

-In 2010 the company was commercialised as a separate entity, and in April 2010 Loongson Technology Corporation Limited was formally established and settled in Zhongguancun, Beijing, China.
+In 2010 the company was commercialized as a separate entity, and in April 2010 Loongson Technology Corporation Limited was formally established and settled in Zhongguancun, Beijing, China.
 The company is a public–private partnership between ICT and Beijing-based chip designer BLX IC Design Corporation.
 BLX itself was a spin-off from ICT, and was founded in 2002 with Jiangsu Zhongyi Group.
-As Loongson is a fabless designer, STMicroelectronics fabricates and markets the processors.
+As Loongson is a fabless designer, at least some processors were fabricated and marketed by STMicroelectronics.

-The South China Morning Post reported that since 2020, Loongson has partnered with UnionTech and Sunway to develop and promote the Debian Linux-based Deepin operating system to reduce Chinese computers dependency on Microsoft Windows.
+The South China Morning Post reported that since 2020 Loongson has been partnering with UnionTech and Sunway to develop and promote the Debian-Linux-based Deepin operating system in order to reduce China's dependency on Microsoft Windows.